-Thin-Lift asphalt overlay is an asphalt mixture applied overtop of the existing pavement structure at a thickness of 1.5 - 2 inches.
-The mixture is similar to regular hot-mix asphalt but may use smaller aggregate pieces to improve compaction.
+It is an asphalt mixture applied over the existing pavement structure at a thickness of 1.5 – 2 inches.
+The mixture is similar to regular hot mix asphalt but may use smaller aggregate pieces to improve compaction.
 It can be applied using conventional processes and equipment.

-A thin-lift overlay is best used when the underlying pavement structure is in good shape.
+A thin lift asphalt overlay is best used when the underlying pavement structure is in good shape.
 Overlays generally aren’t used if the pavement has full-depth cracks or if the base structure has deep ruts or underlying base problems.

 It can extend the life of the pavement by eight to nine years and reduces the need for more costly road maintenance.